OyvindSabo/compendiums/tdt4305-big-data-architecture/01-big-data.md

 | High      | TB     | Photo, web, audio                   | Near real time |
 | Very high | PB     | Social, video, unstructured, mobile | Real time      |

+## Some other Vs

+**Veracity**\
+Veracity refers to how accurate and applicable the data is.

+**Value**\
+Value refers to the worth of the data being extracted.
+Having endless amounts of data is useless unless it can be turned into value.